Symmetry Breaking and Link Homologies II: Symmetries and Cohomology operations

 Consider the map $\eta : \Ho \wedge \MU \longrightarrow \Ho \wedge \MU \wedge \MU$ that includes $\MU$ into the right factor.
 As before, the theory $\Ho \wedge \MU \wedge \MU$ also has a universal description in that its homotopy $\Z[b_i, s_j, i,j \geq 1]$ represents a pair of formal group laws $(F,G)$, and a pair of isomorphisms

 with $e_F(x)$ being the universal exponential for $F$, and $f(x)$ being an isomorphism from $F$ to $G$.
 As such, the map $\eta$ represents the composite isomorphism $f(e_F(x))$ from the additive group law to $G$, i.e. the exponential for $G$.
+Invoking Thom isomorphism, the map $\eta$ represents a map of multiplicative cohomology theories